Multimodal Graph Network Modeling for Human-Object Interaction Detection with PDE Graph Diffusion: Experiments

 \section{Experiments}

-This section presents a series of experiments designed to evaluate the effectiveness of our proposed method.
+This section presents a series of experiments designed to evaluate the effectiveness and efficiency of our proposed method.
 First, we briefly introduce the experimental settings.
-Next, we present a comprehensive comparison of our method against existing state-of-the-art methods.
-Subsequently, the ablation study of our method is conducted.
-Finally, we rethink and analyze the Rare-Non-rare bias in the HOI detection field and provide some promising suggestions.
+Next, we present a comprehensive comparison of our method against the SOTA methods.
+Then, we conduct the ablation study of our method.
+All of its experiments are conducted on the HICO-DET dataset under Deafult setting.
+Subsequently, we analyze the efficiency of our proposed method and compare it with other related methods.
+Finally, we analyze the Rare-Non-rare bias in the HOI detection field and provide some promising suggestions.